 Group norms are part of the group formation time.
 Many group norm models are available for groups to adapt to their individual group needs and preferences.
-Here is the one we used in peer-learning groups in classes at Louisville Seminary which can easily be adapted for peer learning groups outside a seminary setting, and which David has used extensively in other small group learning experiences among clergy.21
+Here is the one we used in peer learning groups in classes at Louisville Seminary: